Drury's History: A Continuing Tradition of Excellence

 The early curriculum emphasized educational, religious and musical strengths.
 Students came to the new college from a wide area, including the Indian Territories of Oklahoma.
 In 1875, Drury celebrated its first graduating class which was comprised of five students, all of whom were women.

 Drury started small, in a single building.
 When classes began in 1873, the campus occupied less than 1½ acres.
 Twenty-five years later the 40-acre campus included Stone Chapel, the President's House and three academic buildings.
 Today, there is an 90-acre campus, including the original site, but with facilities not envisioned by the founders.

 Drury College became Drury University on Jan.
 1, 2000, reflecting its growing role in higher education.
-In addition to the academic programs of the early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, School of Education and Child Development and the departments of mathematics and sciences, social sciences, exercise and sport science, to name a few.
+In addition to the academic programs of the early years, Drury students today study in the Breech School of Business Administration, the Hammons School of Architecture, School of Education and Child Development and the departments of mathematics and sciences and social sciences to name a few.
 The list of majors and minors Drury offers has grown too and now includes high tech ones such as computer science and e-commerce.